CS 420/520 Object-Oriented Programming

 Academic Integrity Policy

-No familiarity with object-oriented programming is
+However, proficiency with object-oriented concepts is

-required.
+not required.
 The class assumes a working knowledge of

 Topics covered will include responsibility-driven design, test-driven development, refactoring, code reading, reuse, parametrization, inheritance and programming patterns.